With extraordinary political optics, Winter Olympics begin

 ”Athletes from the two Koreas will work together for victory, and that will resonate with and be remembered in the hearts of people around the world as a sign of peace,” Moon said in a reception ahead of the ceremony, according to his office.

-After a chaotic year of nuclear war threats and nuclear and missile tests from the North, it was a striking visual moment.
+After a chaotic year of nuclear war threats and nuclear and missile tests from the North, it was an evening of striking visual moments.

+The significance of Pence and the North Koreans sitting in the same box was not immediately clear.
+He had been dispatched from Washington for the Olympics in part, he said, to make sure that people didn’t lose sight of how the U.S. government perceives the North – as a misbehaving and dangerous neighbor in the community of nations.

+What did seem clear was that, deliberately or not, the North Korean government had managed to edge its way onto center stage during the South’s biggest global moment in years.

 There was a palpable excitement in this isolated, rugged mountain town, as one of the poorest, coldest and most disgruntled parts of an otherwise prosperous South Korea kicked off two weeks of winter sports, Olympic spectacle and, just maybe, a bit of inter-Korean reconciliation.